yulluone/E-Learning-Markeplace-Client/README.md

 This is the client-side.
 Backend in different repo named edemy-server.

+#NOTE.
+Name not decided yet.
+Repo name is not the actual name of the platform.

 DEVELOPMENT.

 I decided am not going to overengineer this project because not everything has to be complicated and because I pride myself in simple and functional code.